dmcp718/frameio_lucidlink/README.md

 This app configures a host system to create an ngrok tunnel and frame.io webhook listener.
 As the app receives webhooks from frame.io, the app initiates a download of the asset from frame.io to the designated LucidLink Filespace directory.

-To setup the app on a host system for the first time, double-click this file:
+Unzip the project directory in your chosen location.
+To setup the app on a host system for the first time, open Terminal and run these commands:

 ```
+cd path/to/directory-where-you-unzipped-file
-setup_script.command
+sudo chmod +x setup_script.command
+./setup_script.command
 ```

-Once the initial setup completes, double-click this file:
+Once the initial setup completes, run these commands:

 ```
-run_app.command
+source venv/bin/activate
+./run_app.command
 ```